 Only a small variety of foods naturally contain vitamin D and the amounts are generally small.
 Diet should be looked at as a supportive way to add vitamin D to your body, but not as the primary method.
-Foods like the below list contain both vitamin D2 and vitamin D3, which are similarly absorbed and processed by the body.

-Foods that contain vitamin D:
+Foods that contain vitamin D3:

 Vitamin D in the form of dietary supplements is recommended as a way to ensure your body gets adequate levels of vitamin D. These supplements are best taken with food, particularly foods which contain fat.
 This is often why you’ll see vitamin D supplements paired with the largest meal of the day to aid in absorption.
 This has been shown to actually increase levels by as much as 50%.

+Getting enough sun exposure to the skin is an excellent way to naturally produce vitamin D in the body.
 Supplementing with a vitamin D supplement can help ensure you get enough of the nutrient, since vitamin D does not naturally occur in many foods.